thecrazyphysicist369/Forensic-Project/README.md

 few lines about rnns and how are we using them in our project

 ### LSTMs
 few lines about lstms and how are we using them in our project

+### Convolutional Neural Networks
+few lines about lstms and how are we using them in our project